Utashinai: History

-It was formerly a prosperous coal mining city, but has declined greatly since the closing of the coal mines.
-The population hit a maximum of 46,000 in 1948, and has been decreasing every year since.
+Utashinai was formerly a prosperous coal mining city, but its fortunes has declined greatly since the closing of the coal mines.
+The population peaked at 46,000 in 1948, and has been decreasing every year since.

 Efforts to transform Utashinai from a gritty coal mining town to an alpine tourist destination have met with mixed success.
-The town has adopted a Swiss theme as part of its tourist oriented strategy and many new buildings are Swiss chalet style.
+The town has adopted a Swiss theme as part of its tourist-oriented strategy and many new buildings are built in the Swiss chalet style.
 A medium-sized ski hill, Kamoidake, attracts a decent crowd of locals and hosts frequent ski meets, while a hot spring resort called Tyrol, after the Austrian region, is known throughout Hokkaido for the quality of its water.
 However, despite these new projects, Utashinai continues to experience population decline and economic stagnation.
-The high school closed in 2007, with students now traveling to Sunagawa, Akabira or Takikawa for their secondary education.
+The local high school closed in 2007, with students now traveling to Sunagawa, Akabira or Takikawa for their secondary education.